 Dieting is also associated with an increased risk of developing an eating disorder.
 People who are living with eating disorders come in all shapes and sizes.

 When we think about the physical harm that dieting can contribute to, it's worth noting that dieting increases the chances of dying prematurely and experiencing worsened cardiovascular health as a result of yo/yo dieting/weight cycling - no matter the size of the body to begin with.
 Dieting doesn't work and can be harmful.

 A review in the Journal of Obesity states, "...we argue that it's unethical to continue to prescribe weight loss to patients as a pathway to health, knowing the associated outcomes - weight regain - (if weight is even lost) and weight cycling - are connected to further stigmatization, poor health, and well-being.
 The data suggest that a different approach is needed to foster physical health and well-being within our patients and communities."

 As a health practitioner, it is my responsibility to "first do no harm."
+I firmly believe that dieting doesn't work and can be harmful.
 With this in mind, I am now a non-diet, weight-inclusive dietitian who helps bring the joy back into eating.
 I assist clients with making peace with food and their bodies, and implementing health-promoting behaviors that feel right to them - without focusing on obtaining a particular number on a scale.